JoGehring/bit_blink/jgehring.md

 GTK has no dedicated refresh or update method, which calls a corresponding ```build_ui``` or ```update_ui``` method again (at least based on the knowledge of the authors and GTK version at the time of writing this documentation).

+## GTK Inspector

+A convenient way to inspect the structure and styling of a GTK application is by using the built-in ```GTK Inspector```.
+It offers the possibility to view the structure of the widgets, their content, properties, state, CSS classes etc. in a manner similar to inspecting websites and their HTML via the browser.
+Another great feature is the ability to directly type CSS and see the impact without having to re-build the whole application.
+The GTK inspector can bei called directly while having launched the application with the keyboard shortcut ```CTRL + SHIFT + D``` (or ```CTRL + SHIFT + I``` to automatically select the widget under the mouse pointer).

 ## Structure of the User Interface